Article by John Tribbia

 The Sanity Check (And Why It’s Subtle)

-What This Means for AI Companies
+What This Means for Companies Deploying AI

 The method works